Dre Campbell Farm

 Light

-Long-day onions need at least 14 hours of direct sunlight each day to thrive well.
+Long-day onions need at least 14 hours of direct sunlight daily to thrive.
 On the other hand, short-day onions require at least 10 hours of sun per day [2].

 Soil

-In order to properly grow these plants, you need the right soil.
-The soil must be fertile, well-drained, loose, light, and loamy.
+To grow these plants properly, you need the right soil.
+It must be fertile, well-drained, loose, light, and loamy.

-Additionally, incorporate a substantial amount of organic matter.
+Additionally, add some organic matter.
 The ideal soil pH range for onions is 6.0 to 7.0.

 Water

 The plants require adequate water to sustain their growth.
-To avoid bulb rot, water once a week.
-However, don’t overwater them or leave them to sit in waterlogged soil.
+Water them once a week to avoid bulb rot.
+However, don’t overwater them or leave them in waterlogged soil.

 Fertilizer

 Onions are heavy feeders.
-Therefore, in order to develop large bulbs, treat the plants every few weeks with a high-nitrogen fertilizer such as Nitrogreen.
+Therefore, to develop large bulbs, treat the plants with a high-nitrogen fertilizer such as Nitrogreen every few weeks.

 This will support leaf growth.
-However, when the bulbs begin to push the earth away, stop feeding them.
+However, stop feeding the onion bulbs when they begin to push the earth away.

 Pests and Diseases

-Below are just a few of the pests and diseases that affect onion plants.
+Below are a few of the pests and diseases affecting onion plants.

 Rot